Brazil's EBX Group shares jump after BTG Pactual accord

 * Sareb close to auctioning 350 mln euro portfolio - source

-The market value of the EBX companies, which operate in oil, energy, electricity, mining, ports and shipbuilding, was up 2.6 billion reais ($1.33 billion) by midday, according to Thomson Reuters calculations.

-Batista called on BTG Pactual (BBTG11.SA) for help after sharp share-price declines at EBX companies over the last year caused his fortune to shrink by nearly $20 billion, costing him the title of Brazil's richest man.
+Weighed down by construction and production delays and missed output targets, EBX-controlled companies have seen their share prices fall sharply over the last year.
+Concerns have grown that the companies, most still in the start-up phase, will have difficulty producing enough cash to fund operations and pay debt.

-BTG Pactual, led by fellow Brazilian billionaire André Esteves, will provide EBX with access to finance and provide management advice, EBX said late on Wednesday.
+The association with BTG Pactual (BBTG11.SA) will give the group's companies access to finance and management advice, EBX said in a statement late Wednesday.
 [ID:nL1N0BYJ02]

-Esteves and his bank come on board after a series of EBX management shake-ups failed to boost performance and calm investors' concerns that missed construction and production targets will starve EBX companies, most in the start-up phase, of cash to fund operations and pay debt.
-[ID:nL1N0AS2CX]

-"This makes perfect sense, things haven't moved as quickly as planned and money is running out," said Pedro Galdi, oil and mining analyst with SLW Corretora, a São Paulo brokerage.
-"Batista's companies need lots of money and a credit partner, and Esteves is as sharp as a fox."

-Shares of OGX Petroleo e Gas Participacoes SA (OGXP3.SA), Brazil's second-largest oil company by market value, rose 16.4 percent to 3.40 reais in late-morning trading in Sao Paulo.
-Iron ore miner MMX Mineracao e Metalicos SA (MMXM3.SA) rose 14.5 percent to 3.56 reais
+Shares of OGX Petroleo e Gas Participacoes SA (OGXP3.SA), Brazil's second-largest oil company by market value, rose 14.4 percent to 3.34 reais.
+Iron ore miner MMX Mineracao e Metalicos SA (MMXM3.SA) rose 14.8 percent to 3.57 reais

 (C) Reuters 2012.
 All rights reserved.
 Republication or redistribution of Reuters content, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of Reuters.
 Reuters and the Reuters sphere logo are registered trademarks and trademarks of the Reuters group of companies around the world.